 Vermont offers an "alternate route to licensure" for those who have not completed a traditional educator preparation program at a college or university.
-Vermont's alternate route is called License by Evaluation or "Peer Review."
+Vermont's alternate route is License by Evaluation or "Peer Review."
 Every Peer Review candidate completes a portfolio, which is reviewed by experienced teachers culminating in an interview.
 It is recommended that potential candidates, begin their portfolio after receiving their acceptance packet.
 NOTE: Acceptance into the Peer Review program requirements (effective September 1st, 2017): Holds a B.A./ B.S./ B.F.A. with a minimum 3.0 cumulative GPA in a major field of studies (VSBPE rule #5924.2).
-All Praxis Core (or alternate test scores) and Praxis II (if applicable to endorsement sought) must be completed prior to submitting an application.
+All Praxis Core (or alternate test scores) and Praxis II (if applicable to endorsement sought) successfully passed and scores submitted to Agency of Education.
 Please see testing requirements.
 A current resume- please include relevant teaching experience.

 Peer Review Clinics